XinyaoYI/cibench/README.md

 ## Installation:

-Above benchmarks (besides GSL and Chroma) can be compiled individually in their folders, or you can compile them together by following commands:
+Above benchmarks (besides FFT and Chroma) can be compiled individually in their folders, or you can compile them together by following commands:

 To compile the original benchmarks:
 ```sh